bshurikan/boot-toaster-nx/README.md

 | 2 | Atmosphère triangle | Small stock AMS mark.
 Needs a rebuild of Atmosphère | not an SD drop-in |
 | 3 | Switch logo | Nintendo logo during Horizon boot | `atmosphere/exefs_patches/logo/*.ips` |

-Until you pick an image, each side shows a layout placeholder. **That side is not exported.** Nintendo's official logo is not included (trademark).
+Until you pick an image, placeholders are shown. **Only images you add will be exported**.
+Nintendo's official logo is not included (trademark).
 Placeholders are preview-only.

 For the full boot-order writeup, see [binkinator's Splash Screens blog](https://gbatemp.net/blogs/splash-screens.19288/).
 The app footer link **Boot screens explained** opens the same page.